 The historical Bayazeh Village is located near the Mesr Desert and is characterized by its historical buildings and vast palm tree gardens.
 It is believed that this village dates back to 1000 years ago and has monuments from the Sassanid era.
 Walking through the historical buildings of Bayazeh Village and its ever-green palm tree gardens feels like traveling back in time.

 Visiting the salt lakes

-The Khur Salt Lake is the largest seasonal salt lake in Iran that is 2000 kilometers wide, and is the most important potash mine and resource of the country.
-This surreally beautiful salt lake is a vast white salt plain covered with pentagon shaped salt sediment created as a result of water vaporization and the difference between day and light temperature.
-The Selkonun Salt Lake of Mesr Desert is another salt plain in this area, located on the northeast of this desert.
+The Khur Salt Lake is the largest seasonal salt lake in Iran that is 2000 kilometers wide and is the most important potash mine and resource of the country.
+This surreally beautiful salt lake is a vast white salt plain covered with pentagon-shaped salt sediment created as a result of water vaporization and the difference between day and light temperature.
+The Selkonun Salt Lake of the Mesr Desert is another salt plain in this area, located on the northeast of this desert.
 This desert was created by a flood more than forty years ago.

 Best time of year for visiting the Mesr Desert

-Located in the heart of Central Desert of Iran, the Mesr Desert has a warm and dry weather with very low amount of annual rain.
-Therefore, it has a very hot climate and straight sunlight from mid-June to late September, and because of its low humidity, it has a very cold weather during winter.
-The best time of year for visiting the Mesr Desert is from October to late November and then from March to May, which are considered as desert tour peak seasons in Iran.
-However, the scenic landscape of Mesr Desert and its mysterious atmosphere is so attractive that many travelers visit this place and other deserts of Iran all around the year, in spite of hot weather and cold weather.
+Located in the heart of the Central Desert of Iran, the Mesr Desert has warm and dry weather with a very low amount of annual rain.
+Therefore, it has a very hot climate and straight sunlight from mid-June to late September, and because of its low humidity, it has very cold weather during winter.
+The best time of year for visiting the Mesr Desert is from October to late November and then from March to May, which are considered desert tour peak seasons in Iran.
+However, the scenic landscape of the Mesr Desert and its mysterious atmosphere are so attractive that many travelers visit this place and other deserts of Iran all around the year, in spite of hot weather and cold weather.

 Where to stay in Mesr Desert